c-snell/docs/blogs/peer_persistence_blog_rh.md

 #### Create Peer Persistence CustomResourceDefinition

-The next step would be to create a `CustomResourceDefinition` or `CRD` to hold the target array information that will be used when creating the volume pairs.
+The next step would be to create a `CustomResourceDefinition` or `CRD` to hold the **target array** information that will be used when creating the replicated volume pairs.

 ```markdown
 apiVersion: storage.hpe.com/v1